 Neglect in nursing homes takes many forms.
 Maybe the staff doesn’t come when the person pushes the emergency alarm.
 Maybe they forget to give them their medication on time.
-Maybe they don’t help a patient move and roll over, leading to bedsores.
+Or, perhaps they don’t help a patient move and roll over, leading to bedsores.
 Even when it’s not direct abuse, neglect can cause serious issues, especially when it comes to food and water.
 You’ll need to know the signs of dehydration in the elderly when you place your loved one in a nursing home or assisted living facility.

 Don’t always assume it will involve a major event with massive red flags, though.
 It could be very simple, something that flies under the radar, but it could still have serious ramifications.

 For instance, what if your elderly loved one cannot get food and water on their own, but the staff neglects to help them?
 Even a short time without water can lead to a tremendous decline in their health.

 Signs of dehydration include:

 - Complaining about a dry mouth, about headaches or about feeling dizzy

 - Having trouble walking or even just standing up

 - A drop in urine output, blood pressure or both

 - An increase in instances of constipation and other such issues